rithmschool/LinkedList/README.md

 ### Users Epic

+The following list of stories is the main objective for each group to finish by the end of the week.

+The first two stories here are crossed out because they have already been implemented for you!
+The third one is halfway-done, it just doesn't look pretty yet.

 1.  ~~As a user, I should be able to sign up, which directs me to my feed.~~
 1.  ~~As a user, I should be able to log in, which directs me to my feed.~~
 1. As a user, I should have a feed which consists of the latest job listings.